What is the most resilient bedding for dogs and cats that sleep in your bed?

 Based on these qualities, bedding experts recommend washable synthetic fibre filled duvets that can be thrown over the lower layers, such as the foam mattress pad, waterproof mattress pad, bottom fitted sheet, top sheet, if you choose to use one, and a top cover.
 If you want more protection from possible pet leaks (e.g., urine, saliva, and bodily discharges), you can place rubber-backed fuzzy bath mats over the washable duvets and/or bedspreads, but this can 'spoil' the look of your bed in terms of décor and style.

-Polyester/cotton bedding these duvet covers are inexpensive and easy to launder making them a good choice.
+Polyester/cotton bedding such as these duvet covers are inexpensive and easy to launder making them a good choice.
 On the other hand fine fabrics such as silk, satin can be harder to launder and cats' and dogs' claws can easily pull the threads, making the bedding look unsightly in a short space of time.
-Likewise, pure wool may keep you snugly warm but cats in particular will love kneading and pawing wool which will pull the fibres and ruin the item fast.
+Likewise, pure wool may keep you snugly warm but doesn't make for practical cat bedding - cats in particular will love kneading and pawing wool which will pull the fibres and ruin the item fast.
 Pet hairs will also adhere to wool easily, making it virtually impossible to remove, polyester or cotton doesn't have this adhesive quality, again making them or a blend of the two far more practical.

 Embellished bedding also isn't a good choice, again the delicate embroidery threads can easily be pulled by your pet's claws.
 Small beads and fancy embellishments aren't a good idea either.
 Not only can they be easily damaged, they can also pose a choke hazard when chewed or ingested by your pet.